 Note: You can expand and collapse lines of this table to see more details.

 In the balance sheet, assets are everything your company currently owns that has cash value.
 These might include money in the bank, accounts receivable, inventory, and so on.

-Note: The term "assets" can be a little confusing, because you may have also entered some asset entries into your forecast.
-Just know that those assets are part of your balance sheet assets, along with your cash, inventory, and A/R.
+Note: The term "assets" can be a little confusing, because you may have also entered some asset entries (representing major purchases) into your forecast.
+Just know that the value of those assets is part of your balance sheet assets, along with your cash, inventory, and accounts receivable.